derb12/pybaselines/docs/algorithms/whittaker.rst

 ------------

-Whittaker-smoothing-based (WSB) algorithms are usually referred to in literature as weighted least squares or penalized least squares, but are referred to as WSB in pybaselines to distinguish them from polynomial techniques that also take advantage of weighted least squares (like :func:`.loess`) and penalized least squares (like :func:`.penalized_poly`).
+Whittaker-smoothing-based (WSB) algorithms are usually referred to in literature as weighted least squares, penalized least squares, or asymmetric least squares, but are referred to as WSB in pybaselines to distinguish them from polynomial techniques that also take advantage of weighted least squares (like :func:`.loess`) and penalized least squares (like :func:`.penalized_poly`).

 The general idea behind WSB algorithms is to make the baseline match the measured data as well as it can while also penalizing the roughness of the baseline.
 The